-As previously mentioned, turnover rates differ from industry to industry.
-There are some industries that experience exceptionally high rates.
-In these, organisations should benchmark themselves against competitors rather than look at an overall average.
+Turnover rates differ from industry to industry.
+There are some industries that have generally an exceptionally low employee retention rate.
+In these, organisations should benchmark themselves against competitors rather than look at cross-industry comparisons.
 It’s still important they pay attention to their rate as improvements can have a significant impact on the success of their business.

 Average staff turnover in retail

 Retail is the UK’s largest private-sector employer with around 3 million workers.
 The industry has been under enormous pressure in recent years, with 2019 being the worst for the sector in 24 years, seeing growth of just 0.1%.
 Staff turnover is traditionally high in retail, typically over 30%.
 There are a number of reasons for this.
 Many employees work in the retail sector seasonally or as a stopgap while studying.
 When a position is vacant, it costs a business about 25% of the costs associated with that post through increased overtime and temporary staff costs.

 Similar to retail, this sector has around a 30% employee turnover rate.
 Workers in the industry tend to be very transient, only intending to take the job for a limited period of time.
 Many also work in the sector while in education or as a second job.
 The inflexibility associated with the industry, low pay and lack of benefits also contribute to the high staff turnover rate in hospitality.